xamry/notes/ELKStack/ElasticSearch.md

 ## Updating a document
 Elasticsearch documents are immutable
 But every document has a _version field.
-When we update a document, an new document with incremented _version is created, while the older _version is marked for deletion.
+When we update a document, an new document with incremented _version is created, while the older document is marked for deletion.
+Elasticsearch will do a cleanup operation at an appropriate time at later stage.